 3. The Trial is Giving Way to Joy

 New wine is from grapes that have been through a recent process of crushing.
-In the Hebrew, the words translated ‘new wine’ mean freshly pressed, squeezed, expelled, and trodden out .
-The grapes have come through the winepress, where they have been trodden underfoot.
+In Hebrew, the words translated ‘new wine’ mean freshly pressed, squeezed, expelled, and trodden out .
+The grapes have come through the winepress, where they have been crushed and people have trodden them underfoot.

 Wine has been produced under pressure!
 So, if you have felt as though you have been going through a process of crushing, lift up your hands.

 4. New Wine Means it’s Time for the Harvest